 Required Clinic Component: International Human Rights Clinic (3-5 spring clinical credits).
-Students enrolled in the spring clinic must enroll in this seminar or the Introduction to Human Rights in Southeast Asia seminar.
+Students enrolled in the spring clinic must enroll in this seminar or the Introduction to Human Rights in the Middle East and North Africa clinical seminar.
 Students are not guaranteed their first choice of clinical seminars.
 Clinical seminar selection and enrollment occurs once a student has enrolled in the spring clinic and is orchestrated by the Office of Clinical and Pro Bono Programs.

 Additional Co-/Pre-Requisites: None.